pyro-kinetics/pyrokinetics/docs/joss/paper.md

 plasmas, accounting for the majority of the particle and heat losses.
 Gyrokinetic modelling aims to quantify the level of turbulent transport in fusion reactors and can be used to understand the major drivers of turbulence.
-The realisation of fusion critically depends on understanding how to mitigate turbulent transport and thus requires high levels of confidence in the tools being used.
+The realisation of fusion critically depends on understanding how to mitigate turbulent transport, and thus requires high levels of confidence in the predictive tools being used.
 Many different gyrokinetic modelling codes are available for use and Pyrokinetics aims to standardise the analysis of such simulations.